Razsoriginal/Fragrance-of-Mastership/README.md

 ## Credits

-This app is created and maintained by The Strong Rope organization (https://thestrongrope.com).
+This app is created and maintained by [The Strong Rope organization](https://thestrongrope.com).

----

-**Note:** This repository only contains the Flutter project.
-Backend components, such as NestJS and MongoDB, are not included in this repository.
-Firebase Authentication components have also been removed.
-If you require access to Firebase or any backend components, please contact us at razaabbassayyed14@gmail.com.
-We welcome contributions and collaboration to enhance this project.